 Elastic query works best for reporting scenarios where most of the processing (filtering, aggregation) can be performed on the external source side.
 It is not suitable for ETL operations where large amount of data is being transferred from remote database(s).
 For heavy reporting workloads or data warehousing scenarios with more complex queries, also consider using Azure Synapse Analytics.

 To begin coding, see Getting started with cross-database query (vertical partitioning).

-An elastic query can be used to make data located in a SQL database available to other SQL databases.
-This allows queries from one database to refer to tables in any other remote SQL database.
+An elastic query can be used to make data located in a database in SQL Database available to other databases in SQL Database.
+This allows queries from one database to refer to tables in any other remote database in SQL Database.
 The first step is to define an external data source for each remote database.
 The external data source is defined in the local database from which you want to gain access to tables located on the remote database.
 No changes are necessary on the remote database.
 For typical vertical partitioning scenarios where different databases have different schemas, elastic queries can be used to implement common use cases such as access to reference data and cross-database querying.

 You must possess ALTER ANY EXTERNAL DATA SOURCE permission.
 This permission is included with the ALTER DATABASE permission.
 ALTER ANY EXTERNAL DATA SOURCE permissions are needed to refer to the underlying data source.

 Reference data: The topology is used for reference data management.
 In the figure below, two tables (T1 and T2) with reference data are kept on a dedicated database.
 Using an elastic query, you can now access tables T1 and T2 remotely from other databases, as shown in the figure.
 Use topology 1 if reference tables are small or remote queries into reference table have selective predicates.